recomputation/how_did_I_do_it/README.md

 - Warnings on non-relative file names(1 June)
 - Keep the current working directory in the recipe file(1 June)
 - Close for non-closed files (1 June)
+- Check support for cloning (Low priority)
+- Files name rules (They exist, just not in a separate config)
+- Proper handler management
+- Fix the concurrency issues
+- Tests work
+- Follow current working directory (Mid priority) (that is a bit complicated)

 #TODO:

+#Currently working on the:
+- Keeping stdin/stdout (Maybe some dup magic here?)
 - NixOS(?) - Preserve the folder hierarchy NOT YET
-- Follow current working directory (Mid priority) (that is a bit complicated)

-#Currently working on the:
-- Check support for cloning (Low priority)
-- Keeping stdin/stdout
-- Files name rules (They exist, just not in a separate config)
+- Path figuring out.